akiranishii/rnaseq-pipeline/README.md

 ## Post-Pipeline File Cleanup

 The Great Lakes Server is NOT meant for long-term storage of data files.
-Therefore, please transfer all files to an external hard drive or other data storage location.
+Therefore, please transfer all files to an external hard drive or other data storage location (such as the UM Data Den).
 Once all files are safely stored at an external location, the files can be removed by using the following commands in sequence:

 `cd /nfs/turbo/umms-macdouga/`
 `rm -r [NEW DIRECTORY NAME]`